benikm91/scala-grad/README.md

 # ScalaGrad

 ScalaGrad is an automatic differentiation library for Scala.
 It is fast, type-safe, higher-order and can be combined with normal Scala statements.
 It is designed to be flexibel and can be used to different applications (see [Showcases](#showcases)).

+## State of the project

+ScalaGrad got developed during my master thesis which ended on 31. september 2023.
+ScalaGrad is in a usable state and got applied successfully to a wide range of showcases.
+It will be maintained in my free time, therefore bugfixes and further development are not a given.

 ## QuickStart